-- (c) Prior to approving a qualifying logistics use, a public local agency shall require the project applicant to develop a written construction careers agreement that specifies both of the following: - (1) All construction work for the qualifying logistics use project, including repairs and renovations to the qualifying logistics use after completion of the project, shall use a skilled and trained workforce, as defined in Section 2601 of the Public Contract Code. - (2) A set percentage of jobs created by the qualifying logistics use project shall go to local residents. - SEC.
+- (c) Prior to approving a qualifying logistics use, a local agency shall require the project applicant to develop a written construction careers agreement that specifies both of the following: - (1) All construction work for the qualifying logistics use project, including repairs and renovations to the qualifying logistics use after completion of the project, shall use a skilled and trained workforce, as defined in Section 2601 of the Public Contract Code. - (2) A set percentage of jobs created by the qualifying logistics use project shall go to local residents. - SEC.
 2. The Legislature finds and declares that Section 1 of this act adding Chapter 2.8 (commencing with Section 65098) to Division 1 of Title 7 of the Government Code addresses a matter of statewide concern rather than a municipal affair as that term is used in Section 5 of Article XI of the California Constitution.
-Therefore, Section 1 of this act applies to all cities, including charter cities.
+Therefore, Section 1 of this act applies to all-cities, cities within the Counties of Riverside and San Bernardino, including charter cities. - SEC.
+3. The Legislature finds and declares that a special statute is necessary and that a general statute cannot be made applicable within the meaning of Section 16 of Article IV of the California Constitution because of the significant need to protect homes, schools, daycare facilities, and other sensitive receptors in the Counties of Riverside and San Bernardino, and in the cities located within those counties, from the potential harm created by large warehouses and other logistics uses.

 SEC.
-2.SEC.
-3. No reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because a local agency or school district has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this act, within the meaning of Section 17556 of the Government Code.
+3.SEC.
+4. No reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because a local agency or school district has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this act, within the meaning of Section 17556 of the Government Code.